Foeticide: As a medical practice

 A sign in an Indian hospital stating that prenatal sex determination is a crime.
 The concern is that it will lead to female foeticide.

 In medical use, the word "foeticide" is used simply to mean the induction of fetal demise, either as a precursor to a further abortion procedure, or as a primary abortive method during selective reduction due to fetal abnormality or multiples.
 The Royal College of Obstetricians and Gynaecologists recommends foeticide be performed "before medical abortion after 21 weeks and 6 days of gestation to ensure that there is no risk of a live birth".
 In abortions after 20 weeks, an injection of digoxin or potassium chloride into the fetal heart to stop the fetal heart can be used to achieve foeticide.
 In the United States, the Supreme Court has ruled that a legal ban on intact dilation and extraction procedures does not apply if foeticide is completed before surgery starts.

 Historically, a multitude of methods both mechanical and pharmaceutical were used to induce fetal demise.
-These included intrafetal injection with meperidine and xylocaine, injection of lidocaine into the umbilical vain, intracardiac calcium gluconate or fibrin adhesive injection, umbilical occlusion by way of alcohol or embucrilate gel injection, umbilical cord ligation, intraarterial coil placement, and cardiac puncture.
+These included intrafetal injection with meperidine and xylocaine, injection of lidocaine into the umbilical vain, intracardiac calcium gluconate or fibrin adhesive injection, umbilical occlusion by way of alcohol or enbucrilate gel injection, umbilical cord ligation, intraarterial coil placement, and cardiac puncture.
 These methods are rarely if ever used in modern practice, as both digoxin and potassium chloride have better, and more reliable outcomes.

 Injecting potassium chloride into the heart of a fetus causes immediate asystole, but depending on the method used, digoxin may fail to induce fetal demise in some cases (up to 5% if injected into the fetus and up to a third if injected into the amniotic sac) even though it is the preferred drug in many clinics.
 Digoxin is preferred because it is technically difficult to inject KCl into the heart or umbilical cord.

 The most common method of selective reduction—a procedure to reduce the number of fetuses in a multifetus pregnancy—is foeticide via a chemical injection into the selected fetus or fetuses.
 The reduction procedure is usually performed during the first trimester of pregnancy.
 It often follows detection of a congenital defect in the selected fetus or fetuses, but can also reduce the risks of carrying more than three fetuses to term.